 Taking notes during the office visit can help caregivers ensure that they remember the instructions that the medical staff has given them.
 Medication and therapy regimens can sometimes involve multiple steps, and writing down specific details will help make sure that new instructions are followed accurately.

 Have other questions about ensuring a senior loved one’s health?
-Reach out to Home Care Assistance of Vancouver today and request a complimentary, no-obligation consultation with a friendly and experienced Case Manager.
+Reach out to Home Care Assistance Vancouver today and request a complimentary, no-obligation consultation with a friendly and experienced Case Manager.
 Call 778-279-3634 – we’re here to help 24/7.